apache/druid/docs/multi-stage-query/concepts.md

 processor bundle and one worker bundle.
 Each one comprises 37.5% of the available JVM heap.

 Depending on the type of query, each worker and controller task can use a sketch for generating partition boundaries.
-Each sketch uses at most approximately 300MB.
+Each sketch uses at most approximately 300 MB.

 The processor memory bundle is used for query processing and segment generation.
 Each processor bundle must also provides space to buffer I/O between stages.
 Specifically, each downstream stage requires 1 MB of buffer space for each